Glenn Allison: 900 series and related controversy

 Allison became known in bowling circles for being the first American ten-pin bowler to roll a perfect 900 series (three perfect 300 games over a three-game series) in sanctioned competition.
-He rolled the series on July 1, 1982 in the Anchor Girl Trio League at La Habra Bowl in La Habra, California, but the then-American Bowling Congress (ABC) did not approve his award application, citing non-complying lane conditions.
+He rolled the series on July 1, 1982, in the Anchor Girl Trio League at La Habra Bowl in La Habra, California, but the then-American Bowling Congress (ABC) did not approve his award application, citing non-complying lane conditions.
 The decision sparked considerable controversy, as the ABC had sanctioned a 299 and 300 at the same bowling center earlier in the season, and no other scores that night were unusually high — even on the pair of lanes on which Allison bowled.
-But the ABC (now USBC) has never relented and stated in 2017 that it would not retroactively recognize the feat, citing that it would call into question all other rejected honor scores from that era.
+But the ABC (now USBC) has never relented and stated in 2014 that it would not retroactively recognize the feat, citing that it would call into question all other rejected honor scores from that era.
 Allison himself was nonchalant following the most recent USBC decision, stating, "The bowling public recognizes me perhaps more (than) if it was sanctioned," adding that he's still saluted all over the world as the original "Mr. 900".

-Personal
+Personal life and death

-Allison has been married and divorced three times.
+Allison was married and divorced three times.

 In the 1970s, Allison curtailed his PBA Tour participation and became the proprietor of Glenn Allison Lanes, located in Los Angeles near Los Angeles International Airport.
 At the time of his 900 series in 1982, he was working as a liquor store manager on Leffingwell Avenue in Whittier.

-Just shy of his 86th birthday, Glenn was honored during the 2016 USBC Open Championships in Reno, Nevada, for becoming just the tenth bowler in history to make 65 lifetime appearances in the tournament.
 During the 2011 USBC Open Championships, Allison's 60th appearance, he became one of only 13 bowlers in history to reach a lifetime total of more than 100,000 pins in the event.

-In December of 2017, Glenn was involved in an automobile accident.
+In December 2017, Glenn was involved in an automobile accident.
 In addition to totaling his vehicle, he suffered from a fractured sternum and two fractured vertebrae.
 The accident occurred on Christmas Eve while Allison was driving to his part-time job as a front desk clerk at La Habra Bowl.
 His daughter Suzanne said he was recovering at Pomona Valley Hospital and "is determined to heal and get back to bowling."

+In 2023, at age 92, Allison tied the participation record for the USBC Open Championships, making his 71st lifetime appearance in the event.
+(He was tied with three other USBC Hall of Famers.)
+Allison first entered the ABC Open Championships in 1947, and bowled in every annual event from 1954 to 2024.
+In 2024, at the age of 93, Allison broke the participation record for the USBC Open Championships, making his 72nd lifetime appearance in the event, reaching a lifetime total pinfall of 123,341 (third-highest all-time).

+Allison's daughter posted on October 7, 2025, that Glenn had died that morning.
+He was 95.